percona/everest-doc/docs/migration_guide.md

 1. Create a new Kubernetes cluster.
 2. [Provision](use/db_provision.md) the cluster using everestctl.
-3. Connect your PMM instance (if required.)
-4. Migrate backup storages from PMM to Everest.
+3. Migrate backup storages from PMM to Everest.

+    To transfer backup storage from PMM to Percona Everest, follow these steps:

+    - Log in to the PMM UI and navigate to the **Backup Storages** section.
+    - Take a backup.
+    - Log in to Percona Everest and go to the **Backup Storages**section on the UI.
+    - Copy the backup from PMM and paste it to Percona Everest.

-5. Migrate secrets for database clusters from one Kubernetes cluster to a new cluster using the pattern `everest-secrets-dbclusterName`.
+4. Migrate secrets for database clusters from one Kubernetes cluster to a new cluster using the pattern `everest-secrets-dbclusterName`.

     !!! note alert alert-primary "Note"
         Keep names consistent across two Kubernetes clusters.

-6. Create a new database cluster using the webUI.
+5. Create a new database cluster using the webUI.
 Run through the creation wizard to select resources, set the name, and configure the backup storage and monitoring of the cluster.
-7. Restore data for your database clusters using the operator's backup and restore features.
+6. Restore data for your database clusters using the operator's backup and restore features.

     !!! note alert alert-primary "Note"
         The restoration won't be available for you in the web UI for this run, but other backups/restores will be there.